 Prerequisites and corequisites are enforced for all classes.
 For more information, see Prerequisites and Corequisites.

 Viewing Critical Course Dates:

 Go to the Class Schedule or log in to Pipeline.
 From the Student menu, select Student Resources and then SBCC Class Schedules.
 Search for the class.
 Click on the CRN (Course Reference Number) to view:

 -Last day to withdraw

 Open classes may be added to your schedule prior to the start of the semester.
 During the first two weeks of the semester (first week during the summer session), you may add semester length classes with permission from the instructor.
 To add a class, attend the first class meeting.
 If space is available, ask the instructor for an Add Authorization Code.
-Log in to Pipeline and go to Registration and Student Records.
+Log in to Pipeline and go to Registration.
 On the Add/Drop Classes page, input the CRN (Course Reference Number) of the class you wish to register for and click on "submit changes."
 Enter the Add Authorization Code and click "verify" to continue.
 Submit your changes, review your schedule and pay fees.

 To add an online class after the semester has started, contact the instructor for an Add Authorization Code and follow the instructions outlined above.

 Instructor permission is not required to register in an open short course before the starting date of the course.
 After the start date, request an Add Authorization Code from the instructor and follow the instructions above before 20% of the course has been completed.